Seeing Death Before it Happened

 The woman's appearance was a stark contrast against the town's drab devastation, wearing a distinct, vibrant blue skirt and bonnet.

-There's a woman out there, trapped between the lines.
+why there's a woman out there trapped between the lines have a look

 The woman's cold, unyielding stare followed the soldier,